mgunjan/elfontheshelf/README.md

 A Reachy Mini application that brings holiday magic to life!

 ## Features
-- **Sentry Scout Mode**: Reachy freezes when it sees a human face.
+- **Magic Elf Mode**: Reachy acts "Alive" (looks around, plays Jingle Bells) when no one is watching.
+If a face is detected, it freezes instantly with a "Surprise!" expression.
-- **Naughty/Nice Scanner**: Uses voice commands to scan users and determine if they are on the Naughty or Nice list.
+- **Procedural Audio**: Generates synthesized audio effects and music real-time without external asset files.

 ## Installation